ZachHandley/AppwriteUtils/README.md

 ### Changelog

+- 0.9.69: Added `oldKeys` to `importDefs` so you can concatenate multiple keys to one for an array.
+Also added five new converter functions, `anyToStringArray`, `pickFirstElement`, `pickLastElement`, `stringifyObject`, `parseObject`, and a new validator, `isDefined` for when you just need to know if something is, well, defined (!undefined, !null, and !empty).
+I also fixed the exports for the types for the custom definitions, my bad!
 - 0.9.6: Fixed schema error in enum
 - 0.9.5: oops I named it `setup` and `migrate` lmao, now it's `appwrite-utils-setup` & `appwrite-utils-migrate`
 - 0.9.4: Turns out you gotta import js files in modules, whoops